December 8, 2020

 - A lack of energy during the day

 - High blood pressure

 - A sudden increase of weight

-Typically, treating your sleep apnea will also stop any recurring headaches that it’s causing.
-In many cases, you can improve your symptoms with an oral appliance.
+Typically, treating your sleep apnea will also stop the recurring headaches caused by the condition.
+In many cases, you can improve or even eliminate your symptoms with an oral appliance.
 When worn at night, an oral appliance can adjust your tongue and/or jaw so that the airway remains open while you’re asleep.
-There are numerous different kinds of appliances you can get depending on your needs; for example, some are designed for patients with smaller mouths, while others can accommodate for orthodontic work.
+There are a number of appliances, each designed for specific cases; for example, some are designed for patients with smaller mouths, while others can accommodate for orthodontic work.

-There are also some changes you can make at home that make it easier to overcome sleep apnea.
-For instance, sleeping on your side (instead of on your back) can prevent tissues in your mouth in throat from collapsing and blocking your airway.
-Some patients benefit from using a humidifier; adding moisture to the air can sometimes encourage clearer breathing.
+There are also some changes you can make at home to your sleep environment and routine.
+For instance, sleeping on your side (instead of on your back) can prevent tissues in your mouth and throat from collapsing and blocking your airway.
+Some patients also benefit from using a humidifier; adding moisture to the air can sometimes encourage clearer breathing.

-It’s important to stick to your sleep apnea treatment once you’ve begun; the disorder tends to worsen over time, and the symptoms associated with it also become more severe as a result.
+When left untreated, sleep apnea tends to worsen over time, and the symptoms associated with it also become more severe.
 There’s no reason to put up with constant headaches and exhaustion any longer than you already have; get in touch with a dental sleep expert today!

 About the Author

-Dr. Kent Smith is the founding practitioner and chief medical officer of Sleep Dallas in Irving; he has been helping patients overcome sleep breathing disorders for over 25 years.
+Dr. Kent Smith is the founding practitioner and chief medical officer of Sleep Dallas, and has been helping patients overcome sleep breathing disorders for over 25 years.
 He’s an expert in the field of dental sleep medicine and currently helps facilitate multiple national and international seminars to help dentists combat sleep apnea.
-To schedule an appointment, visit his website or call (844) 409-4657.
+To schedule an appointment, click here or call (844) 409-4657.